Search

 Physical activity

 Physical activity is another valuable outlet for children to channel their emotions.
 Running, for example, allows children to release pent-up energy while boosting endorphins, which are natural mood lifters.
 Encourage your child to engage in outdoor play or structured physical activities like sports or dancing.
 Moving their bodies helps children release stress and promotes a positive emotional state.
 That’s why physical activity is considered one of the best forms of discipline.
+If you notice your child hitting themselves, it’s important to encourage regular sports.

 Music & movement